 The third instalment of ‘The Vegan Diaries’ is here!
-Katie shares how she makes being vegan not just affordable, but enjoyable too.
+Katy shares how she makes being vegan not just affordable, but enjoyable too.

 Vegan?
 But at what cost?